hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-API.md

 <h3 id="showRoot">showRoot:</h3>
 > **_TYPE_**: Boolean

 > Determines if the tree root is displayed or not.
-This property is specificly
+This property is specifically
 > helpful when using a Forest Store Model and you don't want to display the
 > fabricate root.